Funimation Logo

 2005 – 2009

 In 2005, the Navarre Corporation acquired Funimation from its creators.
 The new owner immediately rebranded to showcase its presence.
-This is how the anime streaming service got the name Funimation Entertainment and an emblem with the corresponding inscription.
+This is how the anime streaming service, Funimation Entertainment, got its name, along with an emblem bearing the corresponding inscription.
 As a result of the global design work, The New Lone Star was born.

-The geometric shapes have an unusual arrangement: the blue rectangle has become a jagged quadrangle, elongated horizontally.
-The red circle is right there (left) but slightly out of bounds.
+The geometric shapes have an unusual arrangement: the blue rectangle has become a jagged, horizontally elongated quadrangle.
+The red circle is right there (on the left) but slightly out of bounds.
 There is also a reduced white star.

 The name of the service is also placed inside the polygon: “FUNIMATION” is written in jumping white letters in the first line, and in the second is “ENTERTAINMENT.”
 The phrase “A NAVARRE CORPORATION COMPANY” has been moved outside the blue background.
 For the word “NAVARRE,” the designers used a stylized font with voids in place of some of the lines.